 Rock Mills in Randolph County, Alabama — The American South (East South Central)

 Location.
-33° 9.602′ N, 85° 17.701′ W. Marker is in Rock Mills, Alabama, in Randolph County.
-Marker is at the intersection of County Road 91 and County Road 2206, on the right when traveling south on County Road 91.
-Touch for map.
+33° 9.531′ N, 85° 17.397′ W. Marker is in Rock Mills, Alabama, in Randolph County.
+Marker is at the intersection of Rock Mills Road (Alabama Route Touch for map.
 Marker is in this post office area: Roanoke AL 36274, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 14, 2018.
-This page originally submitted on June 3, 2018, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 62 times since then.
-Last updated on June 14, 2018, by Craig Baker of Sylmar, California.
-Photos: 1, 2, 3, 4. submitted on June 3, 2018, by Mark Hilton of Montgomery, Alabama. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on June 3, 2018.
+It was originally submitted on June 3, 2018, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 169 times since then and 24 times this year.
+Photos: 1, 2, 3. submitted on June 3, 2018, by Mark Hilton of Montgomery, Alabama.